-Sometimes I think it’s good to look back at where you came from.
+Sometimes it’s good to look back at where you came from.

-For me, I started as a small girl in Dallas.
+For me, I was a small girl in Dallas.
 I tried writing a novel about puppies with super powers in a Captain Jack Sparrow journal.
-I handwrote many chapters that took up about half the journal before I quit.
+I handwrote many chapters that took up about half the journal before I stopped.
 I had a colored in map with many “coupons” and items to use in the world I created.
-I didn’t remember where the story came from, but it lasted for years.
+I don’t remember where the story came from, but it lasted for years.

-I later tried writing other novels, but I realized I was in a time of changing.
-I didn’t know what type of writer I was going to become.
-I just wrote everything I thought and never finished half of it.
-I never tried to finish a novel anymore.
-I just wrote what I thought.
+I later tried writing other novels, but I realized I was in a time of change.
+I didn’t know what type of writer I was going to be.
+I wrote everything I thought and never finished half of it.
+I didn’t try to finish a novel anymore.
+I wrote what I thought.

 After I got into high school, I had a decent stronghold of who I was.
 I completed a few novels for once.
 I knew they had gotten better, but never close to a masterpiece.
 I kept editing my first novel, Memories Forgotten, over and over.
 I researched publishing on nights I couldn’t sleep.

 I’ve come far from those Captain Jack Sparrow journal days.
-It’s a good refresher to see how far I’ve traveled from the beginning.
-It lets me see how I have actually been improving in the writing world.
+It’s a good refresher to see how far I’ve traveled.
+It lets me see how I have improved.

-Day by day, it seems as if not much happens because the writing world is slow if anything.
+Day by day, it seems as if not much happens since the writing world is slow.
 It takes forever to write a novel; it takes a lifetime to edit one.
-Publishing a book is just a bit longer than a lifetime.
-It can seem as if we’re just dragging our feet in the mud.
+Publishing a book is a bit longer than a lifetime.
+It can seem as if we’re dragging our feet through the mud.

-But looking back down to the bottom of the mountain we’ve climbed, puts us into perspective more.
+But looking back puts us into perspective more.
 Or at least it does for me.
 Perhaps it’ll work for you too.